TGDivy/TGDivy/README.md

 ## 💬🌞

-> Even in the grave, all is not lost. ~ Edgar Allan Poe
+> Debt is the slavery of the free. ~ Publilius Syrus

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )